SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: SCINet: Sample Convolution and Interaction Network

 First, $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$ are projected to hidden states with two different 1D convolutional modules $\phi$ and $\psi$, respectively, and transformed to the formats of $\exp$ and interact to the $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$ with the element-wise product (see Eq.~(\ref{eq:inter_1})).
 This can be viewed as performing scaling transformation on $\mathbf{F}_{even}$ and $\mathbf{F}_{odd}$, where the scaling factors are learned from each other using neural network modules.
 Here, $\odot$ is the Hadamard product or element-wise production.

-Second, as shown in Eq.~(\ref{eq:inter_2}), the two scaled features $\mathbf{F}^{s}_{even}$ and $\mathbf{F}^{s}_{odd}$ are further projected to another two hidden states with the other two 1D convolutional modules $\rho$ and $\eta$, and then added to or subtracted from\footnote{The selection of the operators in Eq.(2) affects the parameter initialization of our model and we show its impact in the Appendix.} $\mathbf{F}^{s}_{even}$ and $\mathbf{F}^{s}_{odd}$.
+Second, as shown in Eq.~(\ref{eq:inter_2}), the two scaled features $\mathbf{F}^{s}_{even}$ and $\mathbf{F}^{s}_{odd}$ are further projected to another two hidden states with the other two 1D convolutional modules $\rho$ and $\eta$, and then added to or subtracted from\footnote{The selection of the operators in Eq.(2) affects the parameter initialization of our model and we show its impact in the Appendix~\ref{appendix:B3}.} $\mathbf{F}^{s}_{even}$ and $\mathbf{F}^{s}_{odd}$.
 The final outputs of the interactive learning module are two updated sub-features $\mathbf{F}^{'}_{even}$ and $\mathbf{F}^{'}_{odd}$.
-The default architectures of $\phi$, $\psi$, $\rho$ and $\eta$ are shown in the Appendix.
+The default architectures of $\phi$, $\psi$, $\rho$ and $\eta$ are shown in the Appendix ~\ref{appendix:reprod}.

-Compared to the dilated convolutions used in the TCN architecture, the proposed downsample-convolve-interact architecture achieves an even larger receptive field.
-More importantly, unlike TCN that employs a single shared convolutional filter in each layer, significantly restricting its feature extraction capabilities, SCI-Block aggregates essential information extracted from the two downsampled sub-sequences according to the given supervision for prediction.
+Compared to the dilated convolutions used in the TCN architecture, the proposed downsample-convolve-interact architecture achieves an even larger receptive field at each convolutional layer.
+More importantly, unlike TCN that employs a single shared convolutional filter at each layer, significantly restricting its feature extraction capabilities, SCI-Block aggregates essential information extracted from the two downsampled sub-sequences that have both local and global views of the entire time series.